rackerlabs/support-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

    If you get a `command not found` error, run `sudo apt-get install -f` again.

 7. Use the following command to run and configure the agent.
-Be prepared to provide your Rackspace Cloud account username and apiKey in this command and add other options as needed.
+Be prepared to provide your Rackspace Cloud account username and api key in this command and add other options as needed.

        sudo /usr/local/bin/driveclient --configure --username <username> --apikey <apiKey> --flavor <flavor> --datacenter <dataCenter> --apihost <apiDrivesrvr>